ryanbugden/Kernparison/README.md

 ## Acknowledgments

 - Development of Kernparison was sponsored by Hannes Famira.
 - Built with RoboFont, EZUI, Merz, Subscriber.
-Thanks to Frederik Berlaen & Tal Leming.
+Thank you to Frederik Berlaen & Tal Leming.